 Jesseca, New York Calendar Editor, Mom to a 7th Grader and soon-to-be baby girl

 Schedules!!!
-My daughter is in 7th, but keeping her to a schedule was super important in the spring.
+My daughter is in 7th, but keeping her to a schedule was super important.
 It’s so easy to get distracted at home, even at her age.
 Also, dedicate a space just for school work if you can so when they sit in that chair or at that table they know it’s time for school.

 Beth, San Diego Editor, Mom to a 4th and 8th grader